Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 Cooking it in the oven is the easiest way to get it done but I prefer the smoky flavor, so I prefer the grill.
 Preheat your grill or smoker to 400 Fahrenheit (anything between 375 and 425 is fine).
 This temperature will cook the chicken evenly and prevent it from drying.

-Grease the grill grates with a high smoke point oil (to prevent the chicken from sticking) like the vegetable oil, believe me smoke getting in your eyes is one of the most irritating things that could happen to you while grilling.
-Grease the grills with a paper towel dipped in oil, DO NOT spray oil once the grill is heated.
+Grease the grill grates with a high smoke point oil (to prevent the chicken from sticking) like vegetable oil (getting smoke in your eyes is one of the most irritating things that could happen to you while grilling).
+Grease the grills with a paper towel dipped in oil, never spray oil once the grill is heated.

-Place the chicken on indirect heat for 30 minutes and baste it with the leftover marinade, flip it after 15 minutes and baste it again.
-Now it’s time to get a little char on the chicken, move it to the direct heat and cook it for 5-7 minutes only flipping it halfway through.
+Place the chicken on indirect heat for 30 minutes and flipping it halfway through.
+Now it’s time to get a little char on the chicken, move it to the direct heat and cook it for 5-7 minutes only flipping it again halfway through.
 Make sure not to flip it more than once, the chicken needs prolonged heat to develop a crispy, caramelized crust.

 Pollo Asado Chicken Asado on a grill